yuja/jj/docs/bookmarks.md

 To resolve a conflicted state in a local bookmark (e.g. `main`), you can move the bookmark to the desired target with `jj bookmark move`.
-You may want to first either merge the conflicted targets with `jj new` (e.g. `jj new 'all:main'`), or you may want to rebase one side on top of the other with `jj rebase`.
+You may want to first either merge the conflicted targets with `jj new` (e.g. `jj new main`), or you may want to rebase one side on top of the other with `jj rebase`.

 To resolve a conflicted state in a remote bookmark (e.g. `main@origin`), simply pull from the remote (e.g. `jj git fetch`).
 The conflict resolution will also